 In 784, Emperor Kammu (桓武天皇 Kanmu-tennō, 737–806) moved the capital from Heijōkyō (平城京, now the city of Nara), seat of power for seven previous reigns, northwest to Nagaokakyō (長岡京) in Yamashiro Province (now part of Kyōto Prefecture).
 And yet within a decade this capital city too was abandoned for the final move to Heiankyō.
 A certain amount of uncertainty surrounds the two removals of the capital, but they were both intimately related to political rivalries at the imperial court.
-Doubtless one major consideration was an attempt to escape the political influence of the Buddhist clergy, which over the course of the Nara Period (710-794) had come to exercise an undue influence upon the civil government.
-The recent ascendency of Dōkyō (道鏡, 700-772) and his associates during the reign of Empress Shōtoku was the most blatant example of abuse of priestly power, but not the only one.
+Doubtless one major consideration was an attempt to escape the political influence of the Buddhist clergy, which over the course of the Nara Period (710-794) had come to exercise undue influence upon the civil government.
+The recent ascendancy of Dōkyō (道鏡, 700-772) and his associates during the reign of Empress Shōtoku was the most blatant example of abuse of priestly power, but not the only one.

 There were other political problems at Nara as well.
-It was Fujiwara no Momokawa (藤原百川, 732-779) who was responsible for the exile of Dōkyō after Shōtoku’s death, and it was he also who enthroned the aging Emperor Kōnin (光仁天皇 Kōnin-tennō, 709-782) as her successor.
+It was Fujiwara no Momokawa (藤原百川, 732-779) who was responsible for the exile of Dōkyō after Shōtoku’s death, and it was he also who enthroned the ageing Emperor Kōnin (光仁天皇 Kōnin-tennō, 709-782) as her successor.
 Finally, it was Momokawa who made possible the accession of Emperor Kammu by eliminating Crown Prince Osabe (761-775); the latter died mysteriously with his mother in prison.
 Not everyone at court approved of the shift of the succession to Kammu, whose mother, of Korean descent, was of lower rank than Osabe’s mother, the nonreigning empress Inoe (717-775).
-An important change in the succession had already occurred when Kōnin, a descendant of Emperor Tenji (天智天皇 Tenji-tennō, 626-672), succeeded to the throne, marking a shift away from Emperor Temmu’s line.
-The Temmu line remained powerful in the Yamato area around Nara, and the Tenji line was dominant in the northern-area of Yamashiro.
-Thus it appears that a combination of factors, including a desire to escape Buddhist influence, a fear of the spirits of the deceased Inoe and Prince Osabe, as well as a desire to move into the area of Tenji-line strength motivated Kammu to move from Nara.
+An essential change in the succession had already occurred when Kōnin, a descendant of Emperor Tenji (天智天皇 Tenji-tennō, 626-672), succeeded to the throne, marking a shift away from Emperor Temmu’s line.
+The Temmu line remained dominant in the Yamato area around Nara, and the Tenji line was dominant in the northern-area of Yamashiro.
+Thus it appears that a combination of factors, including a desire to escape Buddhist influence, a fear of the spirits of the deceased Inoe and Prince Osabe, as well as a desire to move into the area of Tenji-line strength, motivated Kammu to move from Nara.
 Another motive may have been to impress upon the population the power of the throne.
-The official selected to oversee construction was Momokawa’s nephew Fujiwara no Tanetsugu (藤原種継, 737-785), who began the work in 784 with a huge complement of conscripted labor.
-By the fifth month the imperial palace was ready, and Kammu moved his court to Nagaokakyō, though the city itself was far from completed.
+The official selected to oversee construction was Momokawa’s nephew Fujiwara no Tanetsugu (藤原種継, 737-785), who began the work in 784 with a large complement of conscripted labour By the fifth month the imperial palace was ready, and Kammu moved his court to Nagaokakyō, though the city itself was far from complete.

 Although Tanetsugu enjoyed Kammu’s favour, he had enemies at court.
 One was Kammu’s younger brother Crown Prince Sawara (d 785), who expected to succeed him; but Tanetsugu favoured Kammu’s eldest son, Prince Ate.
 Such struggles between brothers and sons of an emperor were still common despite a general disposition toward direct father-to-son succession provided for in the various codes issued since Temmu’s time.
 At any rate, one evening while Tanetsugu was riding through the streets of Nagaoka, he was set upon and killed.
-Kammu rushed to the scene, investigations were carried out, and suspects, including Prince Sawara and members of the Ōtomo clan (大伴氏 Ōtomo-shi) were arrested.
+Kammu rushed to the scene, investigations were carried out, and suspects, including Prince Sawara and members of the Ōtomo clan (大伴氏 Ōtomo-shi), were arrested.
 Sawara was exiled to the island of Awaji, where he died within a few weeks; he is generally believed to have been innocent.
 He was replaced as crown prince by Prince Ate, later Emperor Heizei (平城天皇 Heizei-tennō, 773-824).
-Thus did the courtiers close to Kammu effect a change in the succession, at the same time dealing a serious blow to their rivals the Ōtomo.
+Thus did the courtiers close to Kammu effect a change in the succession, at the same time dealing a severe blow to their rivals the Ōtomo.

 Despite this incident, the workers were urged on to complete the capital at Nagaoka; yet as the project was nearing completion, Kammu decided to move once again, this time just north to an area in the Kadono District (葛野郡 Kadono-gun) of Yamashiro.
 His chief motive seems to have been fear of the vengeful spirit of Prince Sawara, to which were attributed the deaths of Kammu’s mother and his empress, as well as epidemics and other untoward events.
 Despite the strain on state finances and the obvious duplication of effort, the decision was made to construct

 The political, social, and economic institutions of the Heian period were all shaped by what was called the ritsuryō system, based upon the penal (ritsu) and administrative (ryō) codes of the Chinese Tang (T’ang) dynasty (618-907).
-The process of borrowing the systematized Chinese institutional superstructure had been going on since the time of Prince Shōtoku, who in the first two decades of the seventh century attempted to reshape the powerful kin groups (氏 uji) — known as the Yamato Court — into a highly articulated imperium like that of the early T’ang.
+The process of borrowing the systematised Chinese institutional superstructure had been going on since the time of Prince Shōtoku, who in the first two decades of the seventh century attempted to reshape the powerful kin groups (氏 uji) — known as the Yamato Court — into a highly articulated imperium like that of the early T’ang.
 Unsuccessful though Shōtoku’s efforts were at the time, they were important as the earliest attempt to reform the emerging Japanese state along Chinese lines.
-These reforms were carried out largely by members of the ruling house and their close associates among the court nobility, who sought to assert their hegemony over the rest of society by relying upon august Chinese symbols of power and authority.
+These reforms were carried out mainly by members of the ruling house and their close associates among the court nobility, who sought to assert their hegemony over the rest of society by relying upon august Chinese symbols of power and authority.

-Although this system worked only imperfectly during the next century, it remained the fountainhead of political and economic ideals in Japan, and even following the move to Heiankyō, the emperor and nobility continued to cling to the ideal forms envisioned in the early codes.
+Although this system worked only imperfectly during the next century, it remained the fountainhead of political and economic ideas in Japan, and even following the move to Heiankyō, the emperor and nobility continued to cling to the ideal forms envisioned in the early codes.
 During the Heian Period there were numerous changes away from the ritsuryō provisions economically, socially, and most of all politically, but the ideals of the system never vanished.
-The basic concept of a peasantry and a land system that was “public” in the sense that it belonged to the emperor, in particular prevailed as opposed to a system in which land and people were controlled by “private” interest.
+The basic concept of peasantry and a land system that was “public” in the sense that it belonged to the emperor, in particular, prevailed as opposed to a system in which land and people were controlled by “private” interest.
 This had been the case under the earlier uji society and increasingly became that way with the development of private landed estates (荘園 or 庄園 shōen) over the course of the Heian Period.